HeTM: Transactional Memory for Heterogeneous Systems: Introduction

+\textit{Non-blocking inter-device synchronization:} Although the cost of inter-device conflict detection can be amortized over a batch of transactions, the larger the batch of transactions processed in a synchronization round, the higher the likelihood of experiencing conflicts across devices.
+Thus, in conflict prone workloads, where using smaller transaction batches is desirable, it is crucial for reducing the overhead of the inter-device synchronization by minimizing the period of time during which transaction processing is blocked.
 To this end, \sys introduces an innovative scheme that ensures that, even while inter-device synchronization is being performed, either the CPU or the GPU are able to process transactions.
-This goal is achieved by combining two mechanisms: i) overlapping the GPU-based validation of the transactions' batch with the processing of transactions on the CPU-side; ii) letting the GPU start processing the transactions of the next synchronization round, while the updates produced by the transactions it executed in the current round are being copied back to the CPU.
+This goal is achieved by combining two mechanisms: $i)$ overlapping the GPU-based validation of the transactions' batch with the processing of transactions on the CPU-side; $ii)$ letting the GPU start processing the transactions of the next synchronization round, while the updates produced by the transactions it executed in the current round are being copied back to the CPU.

-\textit{Conflict-aware dispatching \& early validation:} \sys exposes a programmatic interface that allows to control the assignment of transactions to either CPU or GPU.
-This way, \sys exploits this information to implement a conflict-aware transaction dispatching scheme that aims to reduce the likelihood of inter-device contentions (which, as mentioned, leads to rolling-back a batch of speculatively committed transactions at either device), by dispatching transactions that are likely to contend to the same device, where conflicts can be detected and resolved efficiently using the local TM implementation.

-Further, in case inter-device contention does arise, \sys employs an early validation scheme that aims at to reduce overhead (i.e., wasted work) by detecting conflicts before the synchronization phase for the current round is activated.
+\textit{Conflict-aware dispatching \& early validation:} \sys exposes a programmatic interface that allows to control the assignment of transactions to either CPU or GPU. \sys exploits this information to implement a conflict-aware transaction dispatching scheme that aims at reducing the likelihood of inter-device contention.
+This is achieved by dispatching transactions that are likely to contend to the same device, where conflicts can be detected and resolved efficiently using the local TM implementation.
+Further, in case inter-device contention does arise, \sys employs an early validation scheme that aims at reducing overheads (i.e., wasted work) by detecting conflicts before the synchronization for the current round is activated.

-\textit{Modular and extensible design.} \sys is designed to ease integration with generic CPU-based and GPU-based TM implementations.
-To this end, \sys exposes a simple generic interface, which a TM need to invoke in order to expose to \sys the read-sets and write-sets of the transactions it speculatively commits.